March 30, 2023

 More

-TSU Career Fair Success For Students
+TSU Career Fair Connects Students With 200+ Employers

 By Alexis Clark Tennessee State University students were dressed for success for the 2023 Spring Career Fair, hoping to secure employment after graduation.
 Approximately 750 TSU students attended the event with nearly 200 employers.
 Students met with potential employers and left with more knowledge about internships and job market opportunities.
 Jea’Lon Davis, a senior from